JaredWason/wasonPortfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Hello, I'm Jared Wason a ServiceNow Admin and Developer living in Monterey, California.
-My areas of focus are ITSM & ITOM developments, 3rd Party Intergrations through APIs, and software quality aussrance/testing practices via the Automated Testing Framework.
+Hello, I’m Jared Wason a ServiceNow Administrator living in Monterey, California.
+I have experience configuring and developing for IT Service Management, Service Catalog, Domain Separation, Service Portal, Integrations, Importing/Exporting Data, Asset Management, and other platform development.

+I have strong communication skills from working with various clients to gather their requirements and configure ServiceNow to their specifications.
+I am the team lead of three developers and trained two ServiceNow administrators.

-When I'm not working, I enjoy being outside either running, hiking, playing basketball, or playing disc golf.
+When I’m not working, I enjoy being outside either running, hiking, playing basketball, or playing disc golf.
 If I am inside, I like to play video games with friends or read.
 I am currently reading Tortilla Flat by John Steinbeck.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/jared_wason_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.